tratif/pdfgen/README.md

 ### System requirements ###

-This library requires `wkhtmltopdf 0.12.4 with patched Qt` to be installed on your machine.
+This library requires `chromehtml2pdf` to be installed on your machine.
 It should be added to system path.
-You can download it from [here](https://wkhtmltopdf.org/).
+You can download it from [here](https://www.npmjs.com/package/chromehtml2pdf).

-`WARNING: Some Linux distributions may have old, not patched versions of wkhtmltopdf in their repositiories.`

 Basic usage
 ---------------